Japan Sea Bike Trail | Kubiki Cycling Route

 What if I don’t have a bike?

-Rental bicycles are available at Itoigawa Station and Marine Dream Nou – including electric-assist bikes for a very reasonable 2500 yen for the day.
-Rental bike enquiries can be directed to: 025-566-3456 (Japanese speakers only)
+Rental bicycles are available at Itoigawa Shokai or Alps Information Center, Furusatto next to JoetsuMyoko Station – about 30 minutes ride from the start of the trail (book here) and Marine Dream Nou – including electric-assist bikes starting at a very reasonable 880 yen for two hours.
+Rental bike enquiries can be directed to: 025-566-3456 (Japanese speakers only).
+One way rental is possible but a one way fee of 5,000 yen applies.
+Please see here for more information.

 How do I get there?